GemmaButcher-dev/ms2/TESTING.md

 This form of testing although useful in terms of user story testing can be subject to bias and sometimes things can get missed due to fatigue and is costly in time and resources.
 BDD is more user-centric and revolves around system behaviour.
 This is an Agile software development methodology.
 It is particuarly useful as it can encompass a wide range of input from stakeholders to managers and is good for planning a project and monitoring throughout its entirety.
 Goals can be set along the projects way to delivery and measured.

-#### User Testing

-User Testing (a form of BDD) has been carried out on the project.
-All of the details are shown in the table below.

 ### Automated Testing